Symbol1/Symbol1.github.io/paper/compute/README.md

 [PlutoCharon20] deals with distributed matrix-matrix multiplication (MMM) where the workers might crash or straggle.
 By MMM we mean that we want to compute $C=AB$, where $A, B$ are huge matrices.
-By crashing and straggling we mean that an entry multiplication, for instance $A_{12}\times A_{23}$, might be available very late, if at all.
+By crashing and straggling we mean that some entry multiplication, for instance $A_{12}\times B_{23}$, might be available very late, if at all.
+This makes the computation slow.

-To compensate, one needs to hire more-than-necessary workers and asks them to do redundant computations.
+To compensate, one needs to hire more-than-necessary workers and ask them to do redundant computations.
 A possibility to generate redundancy is to draw random vectors $g, h$ and then ask extra workers to compute $(gA)\times(Bh)$ on top of $A\times B$.
+Once this is done, the associativity equation $(gA)(Bh)=gCh$ will give you some parity checks that help you recover the missing entries of $C$.

 The contribution of [PlutoCharon20] is three-fold.
 One: We obverse that the computation of $A\times B$